 Inspection appointments are on a first come, first served basis, and due to the unusual market activity, lead times have been running anywhere from 2 to 7 days.

-We accept personal checks at the time of the inspection or credit/debit card once you receive email notification that your report is available to view/download.
+We accept credit/debit card once you receive email notification that your report is available to view/download.

 When you schedule an appointment, you will receive a confirmation email containing a link to our Inspection Agreement.
 Please read the Agreement in its entirety, as your presence at the inspection (or that of your real estate agent or another representative) constitutes your acceptance of the terms therein.
 However, our insurance provider requires that we keep a signed copy of the Agreement on file.
 You may submit it in one of several ways:

 - Print and sign the Agreement and bring it to the inspection.